 I delivered pizzas for nine months.
 The wealthiest neighborhoods were the worst tippers, followed closely by the poorest ones.
-Folks in the middle were the most generous.
+Folks in the middle were the best.

 I studied music production in college and promoted hip hop shows.
 I also played keys and rapped in a live hip hop band based out of Bellingham, WA.

 I didn’t like high school and graduated in three years instead of four.

 In 1994 Ms. Dooley called me out in front of the entire class for filling my math workbook with songs and poetry.